Supported Markdown Features

 <your body here>

-Reserved keys: version, previous-hash, archived, plus any meta.* keys supplied by the publisher.
-The handler strips this block before returning the body to clients, so you never see it when you FETCH.
+The handler strips this whole block before returning the body to clients, so you never see it when you FETCH.

 Publisher metadata

 To attach structured metadata to a document, pass it as request metadata on PUBLISH — not by writing YAML inside the body.
-The server records it under meta.* in the on-disk frontmatter and surfaces it in response metadata on FETCH.
+Recognized OKF fields (type, title, description, resource, tags, timestamp) are stored bare; every other key is namespaced under meta.*.
+All of it is surfaced in response metadata on FETCH.

 Response fields (computed, not stored)